-In November 2018, we entered into a \$1.0 billion term note agreement with a bank at a variable rate of interest due within one year.
+In November 2018, we entered into a\$1.0 billion term note agreement with a bank at a variable rate of interest due withinone year.
 We may elect to incur interest at either the bank's base rate or LIBOR plus 115 basis points.
 The base rate is defined as the higher of the daily federal funds rate plus 50 basis points; or the bank's prime rate; or LIBOR plus 100 basis points.
-The interest rate in effect at December 31, 2018 was 3.67%.
-The note is prepayable without penalty.
-Proceeds were primarily used to fund the November 2018 accelerated stock repurchase agreement.
-We repaid \$350 million prior to December 31, 2018.
-The term note shares the customary terms and provisions as well as financial covenants of our Credit Agreement, as discussed above.
+The term note shares the customary terms and provisions as well as financial covenants of our credit agreement, as discussed above.
+The note was prepayable without penalty.
+We repaid \$350 million prior to December 31, 2018 and repaid the outstanding balance of \$650 million in August 2019.